emqx/neuron-docs/en_US/configuration/south-devices/modbus-rtu/modbus-rtu.md

 ## Device Configuration

-After clicking **Create**, you will be redirected to the **Device Configuration** page, where we will set up the parameters required for Neuron to establish a connection with the northbound application.
+After clicking **Create**, you will be redirected to the **Device Configuration** page, where we will set up the parameters required for Neuron to establish a connection with the device.
 You can also click the device configuration icon on the southbound device card to enter the **Device Configuration** interface.

 | Parameter                  | Description                                                    |
 | -------------------- | ------------------------------------------------------- |